pyudev/pyudev/doc/tests/plugins.rst

    privileged
    fake_monitor

-The main plugin is :mod:`~pyudev.tests.plugins.udev_database` that extracts the real udev database using the ``udevadm`` utility and provides tests with a sample of this database.
+The main plugin is :mod:`~tests.plugins.udev_database` that extracts the real udev database using the ``udevadm`` utility and provides tests with a sample of this database.
 It also supports to restrict tests to certain udev versions.